j3-signalroom/apache_flink-kickstarter/.blog/deploy-terraform-script-explanation.md

      - `--day-count`: Number of days for some specific configuration.
      - `--auto-offset-reset`: Kafka offset reset behavior (`earliest` or `latest`).
      - `--number-of-api-keys-to-retain`: Number of Confluent API keys to retain.
+     - `--admin-service-user-secrets-root-path`: The root path in AWS Secrets Manager for admin service user secrets.

 3. **Validation Checks**:
    - Validates that all required arguments are supplied.